skipsterling/homework-week6/README.md

 # homework-week6

 ## Description
 This app was created to track the weather in your area.
 Finding the weather in your area and the forecast for the next 5 days.
 To help you dress accordingly.
 Technologies use HTML, CSS, JS, openweathermap.org API.
+View the application click<a href="https://skipsterling.github.io/homework-week6/">Here</a>

 ## Usage
 Upon opening the webpage you will be presented with an alert asking you for access to your current location.